Spiritual

 Encountering Soul’s Images

-Guided by Sr. Gabe
+Guided by Rosalie Hooper Thomas, featuring the recorded teachings of Sr. Gabe

 Welcome to the amazing multi-dimensional world of our inner dreamer.
 Grounded in depth psychology and using images from her own work, S. Gabriele Uhlein offers a spiritual pilgrim’s view of the dreaming Soul.